rgomez-AI/cellorientation/README.md

 ## Image acquisition settings for data generation

-The scratch assay was carried out with the following fluorophores:
+The wound healing assay was combined with immunofluorescence of the centrosomal protein CEP170 and the Golgi marker GM130.
+Used fluorophores:
 * Channel 0 : Centrosome marker CEp170, Alexa647
 * Channel 1 : Golgi marker GM130, Alexa488

-For nuclei detection, cells were stained with
-* Channel 2 : DAPI
+* Channel 2 : Nucleus, DAPI

 3D multiplex images (stack) of cells were acquired with Stellaris Falcon from Leica.
 * Objective Immersion="Oil" LensNA="1.3"